andrewhzy/test-automation/test-automation-architecture.md

-# Test Automation Service Architecture
+# Answer Generation Service Architecture

 ## Overview
-This document describes the architecture for an automated testing service that tests Glean chat API using multiple user accounts and predefined questions.
+This document describes the architecture for an automated testing service that collect Glean chat answers using multiple target_user accounts and predefined questions.

 ## Requirements
-- around 20 test users for automated testing
+- around 20 test users for automated answer generation (target_users)
-- around 4 authorized users who can trigger tests
+- around 4 authorized users who can call this API (test_operators)
-- around 30 predefined questions for testing
+- around 200 predefined questions for answer generation
+  - (~30 questions per use case) x (6 use cases) = 180 questions
-- Automated collection of responses in Excel format
+- Automated collection of answers in json format returned by response
-- Configurable users and questions
+- Configurable target users and questions and application ids

 ## High-Level Architecture